hildeweerts/responsiblemachinelearning/book/other/glossary.md

 accuracy
    A predictive performance metric defined as the fraction of predictions the model predicted correctly: $\frac{tp + tn}{tp+tn+fp+fn}$.

+algorithmic fairness
+   The idea that algorithmic systems should behave and/or treat people fairly.

 AUC
    A predictive performance metric defined as the area under the {term}`ROC curve`.